TaxReformYYC/website-jan-2018/source/_posts/Howdy-Abe.md

 ## Dan

 P.s., who is the most senior labourer in the ABU?
 I require email and postal addresses.
 I have several questions arising from this year's ARB decision that need to be addressed.
 I also want to extend a personal invitation.
-If this matter ends up in judicial review in 2019, it would not be fair or appropriate to have a subordinate face me at this year's ARB appeal.
+If this matter ends up in judicial review in 2019, it would not be fair or appropriate to have a subordinate face me at my next ARB appeal.

 ---